✓ Updated April 2026

 Frequently Asked Questions

-When's the absolute best time to visit Maui if I want to avoid the biggest crowds and still have great weather?
+When is the absolute best time to visit Maui if I want to avoid crowds but still enjoy great weather?

-For that sweet spot of fantastic weather and fewer crowds, aim for the shoulder seasons: April to May or September to October.
+For that sweet spot of fewer people and fantastic weather, aim for the shoulder seasons: April to early June, or September to mid-November.
 You'll miss the peak winter rush and the summer family vacationers, meaning shorter lines at popular spots and a more relaxed vibe.
-Plus, the ocean conditions are generally excellent for swimming and snorkeling during these months.
+Plus, the ocean conditions are generally excellent for swimming and snorkeling during these times.

 How many days do you need in Maui, USA?